Of all the odd community names one finds in West Virginia, "Pickle Street" may rank among the oddest.

-Why this hamlet on Leading Creek in Lewis County bears the name "pickle" is as much a mystery as is the term “street."
+Why this hamlet on Leading Creek in Lewis County bears the name "pickle" is as much a mystery as why it is termed "street."
 There is little street-like about scenic U.S. 119, which wanders the valley between Glenville and Weston.

 Several obscure theories as to why the community is so-named have been put forth, though none may ring true, and the name origin may remain a mystery.

 Six-horse teams had to be used to pull supplies through, and on one occassion a wagon full of barrels, among which were pickle barrels, lost part of its load while attempting to negotiate the hole.

-A fourth origin may be that Pickle had been a surname for an early settler.
-Pickles Fork, in nearby Braxton County, is the name of a small right-hand tributary of Salt Lick Fork of Little Kanawha River.
+A fourth origin may be that "Pickle" had been a surname for an early settler.
+Pickles Fork, nearby in Braxton County, is the name of a small right-hand tributary of Salt Lick Fork of Little Kanawha River.
 Pickle Ridge, in Pendleton County, is a short ridge that rises to about 3,000 feet in elevation west of the South Branch of the Potomac.

 It's also been said that "pickles" was another term for "whiskey," and that the community might have been known as a source for libations.